Skip to main content

 Overview

-• Send a check-in transaction to the smart contract on the Saigon testnet.
+• Interact with a smart contract on the Saigon testnet.

 The source code for this tutorial is available in the GitHub repository.